nogibjj/Mini_PJT_10_Introduction_to_PySpark_ISL/README.md

 * `query` : Operates SQL query on the dataset using Spark SQL, based on Attrition values ('Yes', 'No')
 * `example_transform` : transforms the dataset by indexing categorical variables as intergers

 ### Console log file
 * [PySpark Output File](pyspark_output.md)

+### Remarks
+* Both `lib.py` and `main.py` generated logs.
+However, because the same process was repeated in `main.py`, this caused partial duplication in the log.
+To address this, the log now only records actions from `main.py`, and previous logs are deleted whenever `main.py` runs, ensuring a fresh log file is created each time.